HenryCook/vagrant-kubernetes/README.md

 vagrant ssh node
 ```

-If everything has successfully provisioned (which should look like this).
+If everything has successfully provisioned, when you run `journaltcl -u kubelet.service` the logs should look like this.

 ```
 May 19 14:57:39 master kubelet[9406]: I0519 14:57:39.831847    9406 kubelet_node_status.go:77] Attempting to register node master